nivk7/FinalProject/README.md

 Troubleshooting Docker container networking and volume mounting was necessary to allow Joomla to connect correctly to the MySQL database after restore.

 ---
+Project Requirements
+Set up the basic environment using Docker
+We were asked to install and configure the core components of the project using Docker containers.

+Configure Joomla
+We needed to perform the initial configuration of the Joomla CMS inside the containerized environment.

+Run Joomla and add initial content
+We were instructed to start the Joomla service and add basic content to the website (e.g. articles).

+Back up the website and database
+We were required to create backups of the site files and the MySQL database to preserve the project state.

+Restore the database from backup
+As part of the testing process, we had to verify that the database backup could be successfully restored.

+Write shell scripts for automation
+We were asked to write Bash scripts to automate setup, backup, restore, and cleanup processes.

+Save the project on GitHub
+The final step was to upload all project files, including scripts and the Docker configuration, to a Git repository.
+---

 ## 🚀 How to Run